david95thinkcode/SimplePaintApp/README.md

 ﻿# SimplePaintApp

 This is an application that allows you to draw using the mouse.
 Very easy to use.
-I have shared this code for those interested in this kind of project.
-With C # combined with the .Net framework, coding this program seems really simple.
-I hope it will help you
+With C# combined with the .Net framework, coding this program seems really simple.
+If you want to start this kind of project with using C#, so this will be useful for you.
+I hope it will help you.

 ## Snapshoot

 ![Hi !](screenshots/screenshot_1.jpg "Drawing something")

-## Functionalities
+## What can you do with SimplePaintApp ?

 - Draw what you want with your mouse
 - Choose your pencil color and your pencil size, no limit about that